hanaldo/biosim_servers/beesim_server/README.md

 2. Make sure all honey bee puppets are switched ON.

 3. Link all participating bee puppets:
    * Click the eye button, unlinked bees will show a red exclamation triangle under him, this means the bee objects in the game are not linked to the physical bee puppet yet.
-* You can link bees one by one by just clicking the
+   * You can link bees one by one by just clicking one red exclamation triangle of a bee, and then hold the desired bee puppet to touch any RFID tag.
+After a beep you should see the bee object is linked,
    * “begin linking active devices.”
    * The system should recognize all the bees.
    * The red exclamation triangles will disappear on the bees that have been linked.

 4. Click on a flower or hive (passive devices) to link it.
 Use any one of the linked bees to touch the passive device.
 It should be recognized automatically.